mrismanaziz/Reforestation/README.md

-## I used to work in a shoe recycling shop.
-It was sole destroying.
+## I knew I shouldn't steal a mixer from work, but it was a whisk I was willing to take.